Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 - Click on the Menu "File" then "Open"
   - Browse to the RPG-Maker MV Project which you want decrypt
   - Select the Main-Directory of the Project (The Folder where the Game.exe is) on click on "Choose Directory"
+    - You can also put the Program right into your Game-Directory and select the option "Select Project from current Directory"
 - Wait for a short moment =)
 - If there are Files listed and a Decryption-Key is in the Text-Box you're ready to Decrypt
   - Then go into the Menu and click "Decrypt" -> "All Files"
   - After a short moment you're done =)
   - You can find the Files now within the "Output"-Directory, which is in the same Directory as this Program. *(If you not changed it already via "File" -> "Change Output-Directory...")*

-- You can also Decrypt single/multiple Files - Select them in the Project-Files Tab after that you go to "Decrypter" -> "Selected Files"
+- (Not yet implemented) You can also Decrypt single/multiple Files - Select them in the Project-Files Tab after that you go to "Decrypter" -> "Selected Files"
+- You can also Re-Encrypt Files (For example if you translated text on images for the Game)
 - You can also check out the "Option"-Menu and check if the settings fit to you =)
-- You can find this "Manual" also within the "Info"-Menu
+- (Not yet implemented) You can find this "Manual" also within the "Info"-Menu

-### Start with CMD - For automation / the guys who like it :3
+### Run with CMD - For automation / the guys who like it :3

 In some case it can be useful to do stuff via the commandline.
-For example you want to mod a game and make it easy for the user to mod it (like they just need to start a .bat/.sh file which does the stuff)
+For example, you want to mod a game and make it easy for the user to mod it (like they just need to start a .bat/.sh file which does the stuff)

 - To see the global help (with all sub-commands) type in `java -jar "RPG Maker MV Decrypter.jar" help`
 - To see the detailed help of a specific command type in `java -jar "RPG Maker MV Decrypter.jar" [command] help`